lexruee/pi-switch-python/README.md

 Pi Switch is a library for controlling 315/433MHz remote power outlet sockets.

-This library is a port of the [rc-switch](http://code.google.com/p/rc-switch/) library for the Raspberry Pi and Python Programming Language.
+This library is a port of the Arduino [rc-switch](http://code.google.com/p/rc-switch/) library for the Raspberry Pi and the Python Programming Language.

 ## Installation
 We need to install the following dependencies: